Descriptor Examples

 Receives environmental values over a descriptor-defined NimBLE custom service and republishes them as NuttX user sensor topics.
 It uses the same topic layout as can_sensor_producer.yaml: temperature on instance 10, humidity on instance 11, barometer on instance 12, and light on instance 13.

 The device advertises as dawn-sensor-prod.
+The descriptor exposes four write-only custom BLE characteristics for those sensor values.
 Host-side writes are handled by tools/examples/nimble_sensor_producer_cli.py.

 Required resources: ble, /dev/usensor, /dev/uorb/sensor_temp10, /dev/uorb/sensor_humi11, /dev/uorb/sensor_baro12, /dev/uorb/sensor_light13